Solar’s Amazing ROI (and three ways to make it even better)

 So the cost is $19,000.
 How soon will you make back that money?

-Because buying a solar system effectively locks in today’s power prices for the next 12 years, the primary drivers of ROI are:
+Because buying a solar system effectively locks in today’s power prices for the next 12 years, the primary drivers of ROI on solar panels are:

 the cost of financing the purchase (since most people don’t have 19 grand laying around)